List of novels of Francis Brett Young: A Man About the House (1942)

 A Man About the House was published in 1942.
 Two sisters living a life of genteel poverty in North Bromwich discover that they have inherited a villa near Capri from an uncle.
 In the warmth of the Italian climate they both flourish, but the presence of the villa's handyman provides a troubling note.

 In 1946 Flora Robson and Basil Sydney appeared in a stage adaptation by John Perry at the Piccadilly Theatre in London.

 In 1947 it was made into a film of the same title directed by Leslie Arliss and starring Dulcie Gray, Margaret Johnston and Kieron Moore.

 The Island (1944)

 The Island is an epic poem published in 1944 during the Second World War.
 It tells the story of Britain from the Bronze Age to the Battle of Britain.

 In South Africa (1952)

 In South Africa was published in 1952.

 Wistanslow (1956)

 The novel Wistanslow was published posthumously in 1956 following the author's death in 1954.
 It was unfinished, and edited for publication by Young's widow.
-Like many of his works, it is based on the author's youthful experiences with a strong semi-autobiographical tone.
+Like many of his works, it is based on the author's youthful experiences, with a strong semi-autobiographical tone.

-Around the turn of the century, the son of a doctor is invited by a friend to stay at Wistanslow the palladian country house belonging to his father Viscount Crowle.
-He finds the place very different than he had expected, but his soujourn is interrupted by a telegram announcing the illness of his own father.
+Around the turn of the century, the son of a doctor is invited by a friend to stay at Wistanslow, the palladian country house belonging to his friend's father Viscount Crowle.
+He finds the place very different than he had expected, and his sojourn is interrupted by a telegram announcing the illness of his own father.